-WordPress themes range from small personal sites to full fledged eCommerce sites.
+WordPress themes range from small personal sites to full-fledged eCommerce sites.
 Most themes come with built-in customization options of their own.
-You are also free to further customize them using your own child themes and plugins.
+You can also use one of the many styling plugins to further style or customize your WordPress themes.

 Furthermore, you can hire a developer or learn to create a completely custom theme for your company.

-Plugins and Apps are third party software that you can use with your platform to add more features.
-Wix calls them apps, and in WordPress ecosystem they are called plugins.
+Plugins and Apps are third-party extensions that you can use with your platform to add more features.
+Wix calls them apps, and in WordPress ecosystem, they are called plugins.

 Wix comes with nearly 200+ apps that you can add to your site.
-These apps offer a wide range of features like adding contact forms, gallery, comments, email list and so on.
+These apps offer a wide range of features like adding contact forms, gallery, comments, social media buttons, email marketing and so on.

 Most apps are free or have a lite version.
 Other apps require monthly payments and vary in prices.
 Even though there is a limited collection of apps, they cover most commonly requested features by site owners.

-At the time of writing this article, there were more than 38,000 free plugins available in the WordPress.org plugin directory alone.
+At the time of writing this article, there are more than 55,000+ free plugins available in the WordPress.org plugin directory alone.
 Not to mention, premium plugins available on other marketplaces.

-The saying goes: if you can think of it, there’s probably a WordPress plugin that makes it happen.
+The saying goes: if you can think of a feature, there’s probably a WordPress plugin that makes it happen.

 You can do just about anything you like with WordPress.
-There are plenty of plugins both free and paid which you can utilize on your site immediately.
+There are plenty of plugins both free and paid which you can use to build a website of your dreams.